 Serving God, that’s a home run!

 He’s cheering us on.
-Waiting to shout, ‘Good Eye”.
+He’s in the bleachers waiting to shout, ‘Good Eye”.